-Fig. 13: The relationship between a variety of imperfect circular shapes (some apples) and a perfect circle (a plate in the center) symbolizes a relationship between the manifold and unpredictable aspect of nature and the quest for some order, regularity and unity posed by the human mind, or as Mondrian put it, a relationship between the natural and the spiritual.
-An interaction between multiplicity and unity was to become the leit motiv of the subsequent work.
-This interaction takes places years later between a variety of imbalanced relationships between horizontal and vertical dashes which then find a synthesis in a central rectangle evoking a sense of stability and unity (20).
+Fig. 13: The relationship between a variety of imperfect circular shapes (some apples) and a perfect circle (a plate in the center) symbolizes a relationship between the manifold and unpredictable aspect of nature and the quest for some order, regularity and unity posed by the human mind, or as Mondrian put it, a relationship between the Natural and the Spiritual.

-Synthesis expressed by the circular form of a plate becomes a balanced relationship between opposite directions.
+An interaction between the changing multiplicity of the Natural and the stable unity invoked by the Spiritual was to become the leit motiv of the subsequent work.
+This interaction takes places years later between an unpredictable variety of imbalanced relationships between horizontal and vertical dashes which then find a synthesis in a central rectangle evoking a sense of stability and unity (20).
+The synthesis expressed by the circular form of a plate (Fig. 13) becomes a balanced relationship between opposite directions (20).
 The artist explained his rejection of any circular form by stating that "the compact, rounded line expressing no relationship in plastic terms was replaced by the straight line in the duality of the orthogonal position, which expresses the purest relationship."

-The dialectic between the one and the many continues with 22 with the substantial difference that the rectangle (20) becomes a square which is generated out of the multiple space around it and toward which it returns a moment later.
+The dialectic between the one and the many continues with the substantial difference that the rectangle evoking unity (20) becomes a square (22) which is generated out of a multiplicity of contrasting lines toward which it returns a moment later.
 A static relationship between multiplicity and unity (20) becomes a dynamic one (22).
-All the changing appearances of the physical world are ideally concentrated in the most balanced relationship (the square) that then opens up again to the manifold, imbalanced space of the world.
+All the changing appearances of the physical world are ideally concentrated into the most balanced relationship (the square) that then opens up again to the manifold, imbalanced space of the world.